 - Heat the oven to 450 degrees.

 - Place the asparagus on a rimmed baking sheet and toss with 1 Tbsp of the oil and 1 tsp of the salt and 1/2 tsp of the pepper.

 - Roast for 15-20 minutes, or until asparagus is lightly browned, stirring once or twice during roasting.

 - In a large stock pot, heat the avocado oil on medium heat, and saute the shallot for about 5 minutes, until translucent.

-- Add the chicken broth and allow to come to a boil, then turn heat down to medium and cook for about 15 minutes.
+- Add the stock and allow to come to a boil, then turn heat down to medium and cook for about 15 minutes.

 - Add the heavy cream, and using an immersion blender puree the soup until smooth.
 Serve topped with creme fraiche and chopped fresh chives.

 You can puree the soup in batches in a standard blender if you don't have an immersion blender.